philipwalton/private-parts/README.md

 }
 ```

 Note that you don't need to check if the private instance exists before using it.
-The key function automatically creates a private instance if one doesn't exsits, and it return the private instance if it does.
+The key function automatically creates a private instance if one doesn't exsits, and it returns the private instance if it does.

 ### Controlling the Prototype Chain